jasmineRepo/JAS-mine-core/README.md

 It has built-in utilities for communicating with an underlying relational database.
 In addition, the platform provides standard tools which are frequently used both in agent-based modelling and dynamic microsimulations, like design of experiments (DOE), run-time monitoring and visualization with plots and graphs (GUI), I/O communication, statistical analysis.

 This repository contains the core libraries, for the gui libraries see https://github.com/jasmineRepo/JAS-mine-gui.
+See https://github.com/jasmineRepo for a list of JAS-mine projects including demonstration models.

 See www.jas-mine.net for more details.